-USEFUL TRADES, ARTS AND OCCUPATIONS.
-WITHOUT A MASTER, IS NOW READY FOR SALE .- This is one of the most valuable little books of the times, to all persons out of employment, be learned without a master, beside all the genuine and popular receipts, and instructions of the day, for the manufacture of the most beneficial, and saleable articles, now in common use.
-Any
+MONEY MAKING TRADE FOR ONE DOLLAR.
+A JEFFRIES'S MANUAL OF PROFITABLE & USEFUL TRADES, ARTS AND OCCUPATIONS, WITHOUT A MASTER, IS NOW READY FOR SALE. - This is one of the most valuable little books of the times, to all persons out of employment, as a number of money making trades and arts, can be learned without a master, beside all the genu-ine and popular receipts, and instructions of the day, for the manufacture of the most beneficial, and saleable articles, now in common use.
+Any person forwarding one dollar post-paid, to C. JEF-FRIES, Jeffries, Clearfield Co., Pa., or to A. H. Bauman, Tyrone, Blair Co., Pa., will receive a